 D.R.
 Horton is in the process of developing land within the District known as the Porters Mill subdivision.
-As of October 1, 2022, approximately 187 acres have been developed into the sections known as Porters Mill, Sections 1-6.
-As of such date, there were 747 completed homes (740 of which were occupied), 5 homes under construction, and 7 vacant developed lots.
-According to D.R.
-Horton, homes in Porters Mill are currently being marketed in the \$289,000 price range.
+As of August 1, 2023, approximately 187 acres have been developed into the sections known as Porters Mill, Sections 1-6.
+As of such date, there were 754 completed homes (749 of which were occupied), 0 homes under construction, and 0 vacant developed lots.
+According to MCAD's data, homes in Porters Mill had an average taxable value of \$256,731 on the district's 2023 tax roll.
+D.R.
+Horton has purchased an additional approximately 139 acres in the District and has begun the land development work for the creation of the first phase of lots in a subdivision to be known as Porter's Mill South, Section 1-4 (139 acres and 485 lots).
+It's currently anticipated that this first phase of lots will be available for homebuilding during the first half of 2024.